akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 46: Thursday April 2, 2021

+**Pomodoros Completed**: 4

+**Today's Progress**: Reviewed Loops exercises.

+**My Feelings:** Pretty aggravated at how fatigued this vaccine has me feeling.
+I don't love heading into the weekend with a bunch of chores scheduled and behind in my coursework.
+Sigh.

 ### Day 45: Thursday April 1, 2021

 **Pomodoros Completed**: 6